Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: energy identities and integrated decay estimates

 \section{Schwarzschild model: energy identities and integrated decay estimates}

-\paragraph{Organization of the multiplier computations.} The vector-field multipliers and divergence identities used below (redshift, Morawetz/trapping, and conformal energies) are standard in the physical-space approach to black hole decay.
-For readability, we state the estimates in a modular way as propositions and highlight the logical dependencies needed for the nonlinear argument; longer component expansions are collected in the appendices referenced in the proofs.
+\paragraph{Organization of the multiplier computations.} The vector-field multipliers and divergence identities used below (redshift, Morawetz/trapping, and conformal energies) are the physical-space tools used in the black-hole decay theory cited above.
+For clarity, we state the estimates in a modular way as propositions and highlight the logical dependencies needed for the nonlinear argument; longer component expansions are collected in the appendices referenced in the proofs.